raloliver/node-react-blog-website/README.md

 - Also, it is important to use body-parser to handle with post action. `express().use(bodyParser.json())` and to get a value, just use `app.post('/', (req, res) => res.send(`${req.body.name}!`))`
 - To get value from params, use `express.get('/:value', (req, res) => res.send(`${req.params.vale}!`))` when you need to pass by url.
 - Use `nodemon` if you dont restart server every time you made a change.
+- Use `mongodb` to handle with database and use `MongoClient` to connect.

 ### Why MongoDB?